Lichtblick-Suite/lichtblick/app/PanelAPI/README.md

 ## [`PanelAPI.useDataSourceInfo()`](useDataSourceInfo.js)

-"Data source info" encapsulates **rarely-changing** metadata about the sources from which Webviz is loading data.
+"Data source info" encapsulates **rarely-changing** metadata about the sources from which Studio is loading data.
 (A data source might be a local [bag file](http://wiki.ros.org/Bags/Format) dropped into the browser, or a bag stored on a remote server; see [players](../players) and [dataSources](../dataSources) for more details.)

 Using this hook inside a panel will cause the panel to re-render automatically when the metadata changes, but this won't happen very often or during playback.